MariosGkMeng/Straightforward-Obsidian2Latex/README.md

  	2. Optional, helps write equations very fast: **Quick Latex for Obsidian**

 ## Usage
-Go to the jupyter notebook.
+Go to the **jupyter notebook**.
+You only have to deal with that.

-For each user-defined parameter, go to the "PARAMETERS" section, wherein the 'PARS' dictionary is located.
+You should only change things in "PARAMETERS" section, specifically on the 'PARS' dictionary, which contains all the settings.

+### Set your paths

 To set the paths for the .md file to be converted, change the `PARS['📂']['markdown-file']` and `PARS['📂']['tex-file']`.
 Then, just run the code block under the section "Rest of code" and VOILA!